 TikTok For Business encourages businesses to post engaging content to connect with younger generations.
-Instead of spending money on advertisements that aren’t received well by Gen Z, the app encourages marketers to make creative TikToks to reach wider audiences.
+Instead of spending money on ineffective advertising, the app encourages marketers to make creative TikToks as a marketing strategy towards Gen Z consumers.

 This new type of marketing strays away from traditional marketing typically displaying a catalog of black and white advertisements and soulless newspaper headings.